-After examining 23 Android applications, mobile app developers potentially exposed personal data of over 100 million users through a variety of misconfigurations of third-party cloud services, a report said on Thursday.
+After examining 23 Android applications, mobile app developers potentially exposed the personal data of over 100 million users through a variety of misconfigurations of third-party cloud services, a report said on Thursday.

 Personal data includes emails, chat messages, location, passwords and photos, which, in the hands of malicious actors, could lead to fraud, identity theft and service swipes.